JCMC Outreach Program

-The John Coltrane Memorial Concert Educational Outreach Program (JCMCEOP) is an educational endeavor started over 13 years ago.
-The purpose is to bring live performance of creative improvisational music to elementary and secondary students in select Boston and Cambridge educational institutions.
-As of this date, we are involved with 8 participating elementary and secondary schools: Paige Academy (private) in Roxbury, Roland Hayes Division of Music at Madison Park (BPS), and Cambridge Rindge & Latin School (CPS).
+The John Coltrane Memorial Concert Educational Outreach Program (JCMCEOP) is an educational endeavor started over 20 years ago.
+The purpose is to bring live performance of creative improvisational music to elementary and secondary students in select Boston and Cambridge schools.
+Currently, we are involved with 3 participating elementary and secondary schools: Paige Academy (private) in Roxbury, Roland Hayes Division of Music at Madison Park (BPS), and Cambridge Rindge & Latin School (CPS).

-Directed by Dr. Leonard Brown & Dr. Emmett Price of NU’s Departments of African American Studies & Music, Northeastern University and JCMC co-founder, the John Coltrane Memorial Concert Educational Outreach Program has impacted over 10,000 students in Boston and Cambridge elementary and secondary schools.
+Directed by Dr. Leonard Brown, emeritus professor of African American Studies & Music, Northeastern University and JCMC co-founder, the John Coltrane Memorial Concert Educational Outreach Program has impacted over 10,000 students in Boston and Cambridge elementary and secondary schools.

 “The audience was fairly large and very diverse in terms of age; from kids to pensioners; the median age was about 40 years.
 Everyone seemed to enjoy the music, listened carefully and politely stayed quiet and clapped after every solo and at the end of each song.”

 “The performance couldn’t have been any better – it was exceptional in terms of instrumentals and the concert set a fantastic mood that helped you feel and understand jazz music better.
 I would definitely attend another concert given by this ensemble.”